terascope/teraslice/docs/packages/data-mate/overview.md

 ### equals

-`equals(input, args) - Validates that the input matches the value, of that the input array matches the value provided`
+`equals(input, context, args) - Validates that the input matches the value, of that the input array matches the value provided`

 ` args: { value: 'String' }`